forem/forem/docs/frontend/debugging.md

 Preact has their
 [own developer tools](https://preactjs.github.io/preact-devtools/) in the form of a browser extension.
-The Forem codebase is already configured to support the Preact Devtools.
+The Forem codebase is configured out of the box to support the Preact Devtools.